gitlabhq/gitlabhq/CONTRIBUTING.md

-## Contribute to Gitlab
+## Contribute to GitLab

-If you want to contribute to Gitlab, follow this process:
+If you want to contribute to GitLab, follow this process:

 1. Fork the project
 2. Create a feature branch